kathra-project/kathra-resourcemanager-arangodb/resource-db-generator/Readme.md

  -  outputDir : Directory for class generated
  -  outputTestDir : Directory for test class generated
  -  templateDir : Directory for templates
- -  trategies : no documented, it's experimental, sorry
+ -  strategies : no documented, it's experimental, sorry

 #### Example : How to generate resource crud for class Group